 I know a lot of parents who would say “I know my kids.
 They wouldn’t do that,” when posed a question about a hypothetical decision in peer pressure situations.
 But do they really?

 Remember when you were a teenager, some of the dumb decisions you made?
 We all did.
-We need to help decrease the percentage of these dumb decisions our children make.

 As human beings, we are all in this together.
 Even if you don’t have kids, you may be that role model for a kid like me, who is “observing.”
 Let’s all work together to create good decision makers!